Paradise grain (pods)

 - best before February 2026 (02/26)

-Would you like to know what paradise grain tastes like?
+Do you want to know what paradise corn tastes like?